julia - Man Page

 Load <file> immediately on all processors

-Enable n threads; "auto" tries to infer a useful default number of threads to use but the exact behavior might change in the future.
-Currently, "auto" uses the number of CPUs assigned to this julia process based on the OS-specific affinity assignment interface, if supported (Linux and Windows).
-If this is not supported (macOS) or process affinity is not configured, it uses the number of CPU threads.
+Enable N[+M] threads; N threads are assigned to the `default` threadpool, and if M is specified, M threads are assigned to the `interactive` threadpool; `auto` tries to infer a useful default number of threads to use but the exact behavior might change in the future.
+Currently sets N to the number of CPUs assigned to this Julia process based on the OS-specific affinity assignment interface if supported (Linux and Windows) or to the number of CPU threads if not supported (MacOS) or if process affinity is not configured, and sets M to 1.

 -p, --procs {N|auto}